cosmin-alecu/pfsense-virtual-network-segmentation-homelab/README.md

 - Importance of bidirectional firewall rules for proper segmentation
 - pfSense state table and how existing connections bypass new rules

-## Troubleshooting
-See [troubleshooting.md](troubleshooting.md) for a full log of issues encountered and how they were resolved during this project.

 ## Screenshots
 See [screenshots/](screenshots/) folder for full test results and